Dear Members,

 Krishi Melas/Agriculture Exhibitions organized by leading Agriculture Universities,

-Chhattisgarh, Rajasthan, AP and Telangana which was attended by more than one Lakh
+Chhattisgarh, Rajasthan, AP and Telangana which was attended by more than eighty thousand

 farmers.